 Lucia Gibilaro is Associate Professor of Economics and Management of Financial Intermediaries at the University of Bergamo.
 She holds a Master in Asset Management and a Ph.D. in Banking and Finance at the University of Rome Tor Vergata.
 She is faculty member of the Ph.D program “International Cooperation Sciences” at the University of Bergamo, member of the “Laboratory of Real Estate Finance” at the University of Rome Tor Vergata and author of articles and papers on risk management, banking, real estate lending and asset based lending.

-Theodore Krintas is Managing Director of Attica Wealth Management since 2007 and Vice-President of the Hellenic Fund and Asset Management Association.
+Theodore Krintas is the Executive Vice President of Profile Software S.A. since 2017.
+Previously he served as the Managing Director of Attica Wealth Management since 2007 and Vice-President of the Hellenic Fund and Asset Management Association.
 He holds BSc in Economics and Business Administration from Athens University of Economics and Business (AUEB), MBA from AUEB and University of Birmingham and Ph.D. in Finance from University of Thessaly.
-He is working in Investment Management and Finance since 1991 and has been the General Manager of several investment houses in Greece.
+He is working in Investment Management, Finance and Technology since 1991 and has been the General Manager of several investment houses in Greece.
 He holds the Certified International Investment Analyst (CIIA) Accreditation, is a certified investment manager and derivatives trader and market maker, member of the Hellenic Chamber of Economics, the Association of Chief Executive Officers, the International Association of Registered Financial Consultants and the Hellenic Institute of Registered Financial Analysts.
 He is also a Professor in postgraduate programs and lecturer in seminars in finance.

 Gianluca Mattarocci is Assistant Professor of Economics and Management of Financial Intermediaries at the University of Rome Tor Vergata and Adjunct professor of Corporate Finance at the University LUISS Guido Carli.
 He holds a Master in Asset Management and a Ph.D. in Banking and Finance at the University of Rome Tor Vergata.
 He is faculty member of the Ph.D program in Management at the University of Rome Tor Vergata and author of articles and papers on asset management, credit risk management and real estate.